Plumsail/orgchart-docs/source/javascript-framework/events.rst

     *  -  **box**
        -  It is the object of rendered box.
 You can change this box, for example change background.

-          The ‘box’ object has following properties:
+          The :code:`box` object has following properties:

           - **$elem** – The property stores jQuery object of the box element.
 You can use all methods available in jQuery to customize the box, for example `css method <http://api.jquery.com/css/>`_ .
           - **elem** – The DOM element of the box.